bigbearlabs/MotionKit/README.md

 Things are still being extracted from MotionKit apps such as [WebBuddy][] and [OneHour][] into this project.

-If you find any issues, it's likely to be fixed but pending factoring out.
+If you find any issues, it's likely to be fixed but pending a factor-out and drop.
 Let us know by raising an issue.